 The WTOI leading indicator suggests a further weakening of international trade in Q3-2019

-Published by Luigi Bidoia. .Conjuncture Uncertainty Trade war Economic trends
+Published by Luigi Bidoia. .Conjuncture Uncertainty Trade war Global economic trends

 Log in to use the pretty print function and embed function.

 In recent days, the World Trade Organization (WTO) has published the August update of its World Trade Outlook Indicator (WTOI ).
 The index recorded a further decline compared to the already low level recorded in H1-2019, signaling how world trade is still experiencing a phase of stagnation or even decline.

 Recent news on the world economy had already created expectations of continued weakness in world demand, if not further deterioration.

 The update of the WTOI indicator reinforces these expectations.
 The weakness of purchases of, above all, intermediate goods (raw materials, semi-finished products and components) and capital goods for industry from abroad, suggests that the determinant of the current negative global cycle is the high level of uncertainty on economic policy actions.

 The following chart shows a measure of global uncertainty, updated to July .

 As evident from the graph, uncertainty about the political actions of various governments has never been as high in this century as in 2019.

 Certainly phenomena such as Brexit, the currency crisis of some emerging countries, tensions between Sovereignists and Europeanists within the EU and the Hong Kong crisis have significantly affected the economic cycle.